 will be achieved, and how the research protocol

 furthers the applicant’s career development.
 A letter of recommendation from the applicant's department chair is also required.

 - The Scholarships Committee of the College requires an annual narrative and financial progress report from the recipient, on which annual renewal of the award is based.

 - While holding the award, the recipient is

 2019, and 2021 and present reports to the

 Scholarships Committee and its guests.

 - Upon completion of the five-year funding period,

 the recipient will be required to submit a final

-narrative report summarizing research progress and
+narrative and financial report summarizing research progress and

 providing information regarding current academic